-- The final bill reduces the limit on deductible mortgage debt to \$750,000 for new loans taken out after 12/15/17.
-Loans existing on 12/15/2017 of up to \$1 million are grandfathered and are not subject to the new \$750,000 cap.
-Neither limit is indexed for inflation. - Homeowners may refinance mortgage debts existing on 12/15/17 up to \$1 million and still deduct the interest, so long as the new loan does not exceed the amount of the mortgage being refinanced. - The final bill repeals the deduction for interest paid on home equity debt through 12/31/25.
+- The final bill reduces the limit on deductible mortgage debt to \$750,000 for new loans taken out after 12/14/17.
+Current loans of up to \$1 million are grandfathered and are not subject to the new \$750,000 cap.
+Neither limit is indexed for inflation. - Homeowners may refinance mortgage debts existing on 12/14/17 up to \$1 million and still deduct the interest, so long as the new loan does not exceed the amount of the mortgage being refinanced. - The final bill repeals the deduction for interest paid on home equity debt through 12/31/25.
 Interest is still deductible on home equity loans (or second mortgages) if the proceeds are used to substantially improve the residence. - Interest remains deductible on second homes, but subject to the \$1 million / \$750,000 limits. - The House-passed bill would have capped the mortgage interest limit at \$500,000 and eliminated the deduction for second homes.